Cybersecurity Board Seat

 Healthcare Board Director

 I spent 30 years as a pharmaceutical executive and then semi-retired to be a university professor at an Ivy League school.
-I learned pretty quickly that I missed some of the aspects of industry and because one of my colleagues had used Executive-Advisory Group to find her a board position, she referred me to them.
+I learned pretty quickly that I missed some of the aspects of the industry and because one of my colleagues had used Executive-Advisory group to find her a board position, she referred me to them.
 They asked me to keep track of my time for 4 weeks to evaluate whether I could spend the necessary time on a board and still keep up with my teaching obligations.
-We decided after the four-week trial, that I could afford the time and we started the search, which ended 12 weeks later, with me sitting on the board, as the only women, of a private equity owned life sciences company.
-It was sort of painful through the process (lots of questions, time lapses in meeting getting back to them and resume changes), but the team working with me were cordial, responsive and very pro-active.
+We decided after the four-week trial that I could afford the time and we started the search, which ended 12 weeks later with me sitting on a board, as the only woman, of a private equity-owned life sciences company.
+It was a sort of painful process (lots of questions, time lapses in meeting getting back to them and resume changes), but the team working with me were cordial, responsive and very proactive.
 I have recommended them to all my friends.

 – Stephanie E.